DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-02-24-Running-processes-in-the-background-with-Java's-multithreading.md

 }
 ```

-With the above code, we will apply the fire-and-forget pattern to send requests to the error queue.
+With the above code, we will apply the **fire-and-forget pattern** to send requests to the error queue.
 The original interface is ```MalformedIdentityRepository```, and an instance of it is invoked at the end of while loop, in catch block.

 To keep the code focused on concurrency, the actual implementation of this interface is just a step that waits for a configurable amount of time.
 In the unit test that executes this code, the wait time for each call to the repository is 1 second in order to make the concurrency gains obvious over very small data sets.

-Below we will use ThreadPoolExecutor to implement the fire-and-forget pattern.
+Below we will use **ThreadPoolExecutor** to implement the **fire-and-forget pattern**.

 ```java
 public class ThreadPoolExecutorMalformedIdentityRepository implements MalformedIdentityRepository {